-iPad Pro has often been hailed as the laptop alternative, while I do question this claim, the iPad Pro does offer amazing possibilities with it Apple Pencil.
-Apps like ProCreate have been helping designers sketch on their iPads.
-It offers an exhaustive set of brushes, advanced layer blending, 100 undo/redo strokes, auto-saving while you draw and much more.
-But there is one problem.
-ProCreate is an iPad exclusive app, what if you want to Procreate for Android or Windows?
-Well, since most of the apps have a steady supply of alternatives, the Procreate is no different.
+iPad Pro has often been hailed as a laptop alternative and while I do question this claim, the iPad Pro does offer amazing possibilities.
+Procreate is probably the most powerful and overall best drawing app for the iPad.
+It offers an exhaustive set of brushes, advanced layer blending, amazing filters, 100 undo/redo strokes, auto-saving while you draw and much more.
+So why do you need Procreate alternatives?

 1. Autodesk SketchBook

 Best for – Professionals who need advanced tools

 Autodesk is a renowned name when it comes to designing and modeling software suites.
 They are well known for AutoCAD solutions, a platform that changed the face of many industries.

 Like Procreate, Sketchbook also features a pen-friendly interface.
 One can use colors, brushes, mirror images and draw other form factors.
 Other notable options include the ability to store images and progress automatically.
 However, unlike Procreate, which has 128 brushes, each with 50 customizable settings for every brush; SketchBook doesn’t have that many brushes and the maximum size of brushes are also quite small.